Seven top skiers talk about the truth behind how ski poles change your skating

 [Profile]

 Born in Niigata Prefecture.
-Active as an alpine skier until university, he competed in the technical championships after graduation.
-In 2023, he achieved his best result of fifth place overall, becoming a top skier.
-He has also served as an SAJ demonstrator for seven terms, and is currently actively giving lessons in addition to his skiing activities.
+She was an alpine skier until university, and after graduation, she moved on to the technical skiing competition.
+In 2023, she achieved her personal best of 5th place overall, and has been active as a top player.
+She has also served as an SAJ demonstrator for 7 terms, and currently, in parallel with her athletic career, she is also actively giving lessons.

 Height: 171.5cm